 You will be incredibly grateful to have some dry underwear and socks for you and your kids when the rain hits.

 Hang a tarp over the top of your tent

 Hanging a tarp over your tent can help in a number of ways.
 First, if you are camping in hot weather, a tarp will add some necessary shade above your sleeping area.
 This seems like a small step, but it will dramatically reduce the temperature inside your tent.

 A tarp can also help protect your camping gear from getting soaked if it does decide to rain.
-There are plenty of different tarp sizes on Amazon, which makes it easy for you to find the tarp that will best suit your needs.
+There are plenty of different tarp sizes, which makes it easy for you to find the tarp that will best suit your needs.